 There are hundreds of bus lines running from 5:30 AM until midnight.
-Public buses stop at carefully marked places called "FERMATA".
-These are large yellow and white signs hanging from poles along the sidewalk.
-The advantage of these signs is that they list every stop that the bus will make.
+Public buses stop at carefully marked places called Fermata.
+These are large yellow and white signs attached to poles along the sidewalk.
+The signs list every stop that the bus will make.
 Check to see if your destination, a stop close to your destination, or a stop that allows you to change buses is listed.
-Express buses are marked with the letter X. Exact lines that cover short distances and leave at specific times are marked with a red E. Night buses are marked with the letter N and an owl sits atop their Fermata sign.
+Express buses are marked with the letter X. Exact lines that cover short distances and leave at specific times are marked with a red E. Night buses begin at midnight and are marked with the letter N and an owl sits atop their Fermata sign.
 Some bus stops now have helpful digital signs listing the exact arrival times for the next bus.

 OTHER SPECIAL BUSES: CITY TOUR

 The subway or METROPOLITANA runs from 5:30 AM until 11:30 PM.
 On Saturday evenings, the metro runs until 3:00 AM.
 Insert your ticket in the turnstile to enter the metro and carry it with you until you exit at your destination.
 The last train leaves the capolinea at 11:30 PM.
 There are two main lines Metro Red line A and Metro Blue line B in Rome crossing at Termini train station.

 Sometimes people are looking for car services: a driver to pick you up at the airport or take you there; or for a special trip outside of Rome; or just to be driven around the city.
 Just remember always to confirm right before you are departing, and to get the name of the driver and a cell phone number.

 One service we can recommend is DRIVEROMA, under the supervision of Mr. Tony Mancini.
 They have cars, vans and supervans, with service to and from airports and ports, including Civitiavecchio, train station service, tours in Rome, tours in Naples (Napoli) and Florence (Firenze) as well as Castel Romano and Valmontone shopping tours.
 You can contact Tony Mancini at firstname.lastname@example.org or (+39)339.458.4206.
 His web side is: www.driveroma.com

 We also recommend Roberto Morelli, of Five Stars (limo & coach service)